 Handling baseless claims and making informed termination decisions is crucial for businesses.
 Addressing these issues effectively can prevent costly legal disputes and maintain a respectful workplace environment.
-This blog explores insights from the recent In-House Connect webinar on Employment Law, featuring Lindsay Dischley and Melissa Salimbene of Chiesa Shahinian & Giantomasi PC, and offers practical tips for in-house counsel on managing baseless claims and termination decisions.
+This blog explores insights from the recent In-House Connect webinar on Employment Law, featuring Lindsay Dischley and Melissa Salimbene of Chiesa Shahinian & Giantomasi PC.
+It offers practical tips for in-house counsel on managing baseless claims and termination decisions.

 Proactive Documentation